 Short-term rental insurance is designed to cover your property and liability exposure while your home is being rented out by guests.
 For example, if a paying guest injures themselves and sues you, your short-term rental insurance’s liability coverage will help protect you financially.
 Short-term rental insurance is designed for short-usage cases and not year-round rentals to the same tenants.
 For the latter, you will need landlord insurance.

-Many insurance companies offer short-term rental insurance as a rider policy, meaning it’s added onto your current homeowners insurance policy to give you additional coverage for your rental activities.
-Whether you’re homesharing a room in your house or another house on your personal property, an additional policy can protect your assets in case of an extreme circumstance unique to vacation rentals.
+Many insurance companies offer short-term rental insurance as an endorsement or rider, meaning that the coverage is added onto your current homeowners insurance policy.
+However, some companies may require that you obtain a separate policy to cover your short-term rental.
+Whether you are renting a room in your house or another house on your personal property, this coverage can protect your assets in the event of an accident.

-Depending on the insurance company, you may be able to pay only for the nights you actually have guests staying at your property.
-Picking one of those companies can help reduce your costs if you only plan on offering your property as a rental on a part-time basis.
+Depending on the way your endorsement or rider is written, you may be able to pay only for the nights you have guests staying at your property, not continuous coverage.
+This can help reduce your costs if you only plan on offering your property as a rental on a part-time basis.